awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 ### Change sets and AWS CloudFormation macros<a name="template-macros-change-sets"></a>

 To create or update a stack using a template that references macros, you typically create a change set and then execute it\.
 A change set describes the actions CloudFormation will take based on the processed template\.
 Processing macros can add multiple resources that you might not be aware of\.
-To ensure that you're aware of all of the changes introduced by macros, we strongly recommend you use change sets\.
+To ensure that you're aware of all the changes introduced by macros, we strongly recommend you use change sets\.
 After you review the change set, you can execute it to actually apply the changes\.

 A macro can add IAM resources to your template\.
 For these resources, AWS CloudFormation requires you to [acknowledge their capabilities](using-iam-template.md#using-iam-capabilities)\.
 Because AWS CloudFormation can't know which resources are added before processing your template, you might need to acknowledge IAM capabilities when you create the change set, depending on whether the referenced macros contain IAM resources\.
 That way, when you run the change set, AWS CloudFormation has the necessary capabilities to create IAM resources\.